 Jennifer Glanville is the Brewery Manager at The Boston Beer Company, brewers of Samuel Adams.
 She is responsible for innovation and new beer development, production and research, development brewing, sourcing unique ingredients, brewery marketing, brewery events, visitor’s center and museum and sales, consumer, wholesaler and account training and education.
 She has been with the Boston Beer Company since 2001.

 Jennifer is a graduate of Mount Holyoke, Doemens Brewing School in Munich, Germany and Babson’s F.W.
 Olin Graduate School of Business.
-She serves on the VLS Event Committee.
+She serves on the Chair of the VLS Event Committee.

 Joseph Kearns Goodwin, Esq.